 What’s the best way to adjust to remote work if you have children?
-The COVID-19 pandemic is changing the way people work.
-Parents are trying to juggle work and family life in the midst of a pandemic.
-Companies are finding solutions that allow workers to handle business remotely, often while watching children.
+It can be a challenge for parents to juggle work and family life, but companies are finding solutions that allow workers to handle business remotely, often while watching children.

 These experts discuss how employees and managers can learn to work at home with kids.
 Here are five crucial tips that they have come up with.